 Squishing them won’t do the trick and may, in fact, be quite worse.
 Many of these bugs like the marmorated stink bug emit a very foul defensive smell when in danger or injured.
 Other insects will stain your furnishings or walls.
 The best course of action is to gather them with your vacuum cleaner and dispose of the bags afterwards.
 Or take the simplest route – Give us a call!

 Marmorated Stink Bug

 These pests overwinter in a dormant state in which they do not feed or really move much about.
-They pose no threat to your property but can be a nuisance nonetheless, because they aggregate in large numbers.
-If there are warmer days in winter this can trick the stink bugs into thinking spring has come and pull them out of their torpor to look for food.
-Most likely that’s when you’ll see them.
+They pose no threat to your property but can be a nuisance nonetheless because they aggregate in large numbers.
+If there are warmer days in winter, this can trick the stink bugs into thinking spring has come and pulled them out of their torpor to look for food.
+Most likely, that’s when you’ll see them.

 They are attracted to places where they can slip in and remain undisturbed.
-Such places are under the vinyl cladding of your house, attics, basements, under floorboards, and loose window moldings.
+Such places are under the vinyl cladding of your house, attics, basements, under floorboards, and loose window mouldings.

 Preventing them from entering your home is sadly really hard because they will try and use every crack as an entrance.
 Try sealing any gaps you can think of.
 A good idea is to put bug screens on your vents because they are an open invitation.
 Mind that stinkbugs will go for the sunniest spots.